Why Client Accounting Systems Create Unnecessary Work

 You get:

-• Money arrives → already identified, allocated and reconciled 24/7
+Money arrives → already identified, allocated and prepared

 Which means: